plexe-ai/plexe-results/README.md

 ## Join the Beta
 Plexe will be available for beta testing soon!
 [Sign up here](https://plexe.ai) to be among the first to try it out and help shape its development.

+Alternatively, you can join our Discord server where you can request us to create a model for you, and within a few hours we'll send you the model code along with a detailed report of the solutions considered and performance metrics.
+Currently, this will be limited to smaller and structured datasets only but we will soon be adding support for more complex architectures and larger datasets soon!

 ## License